fortinet-fortisoar/solution-pack-fortirecon-brand-paroatectiona/docs/usage.md

 - The demo alert created is an example of FortiRecon Brand Protection detecting a *Rogue Mobile App*
 - The alert is of type *Phishing*
 - The reported alert contains the following information among other related sources data:
-    - Rogue Moblie App Details:
+    - Rogue Mobile App Details:
         - Name
         - Source
         - Developer